Tuman (song): History

 From 1991 to 1992, when Egor i Opizdenevshie's second album Sto let odinochestva was being recorded, Letov listened to "Tuman" and thought the recording from KPB was good enough to include on the album, so it was put on.

 Letov has frequently played "Tuman" live at his solo acoustic concerts.
 One such recording appears as a bonus track on the 2010 CD reissue of the Grazhdanskaya Oborona album Zvezdopad (2002).
 The rendition appearing on the reissue was recorded live in Barnaul on 14 December 2003.
 It was also included on the 2011 vinyl reissue of the 2010 reissue.

-On the recorded version appearing on Chronicles of a Dive Bomber and Sto let odinochestva, Kuzya Waugh can be heard shouting "Blyad" in reverse at the beginning and says something else at the end.
-According to Letov, it was because Waugh was taping and told Letov, who was the drummer in the session, to start and stop.
+On the recorded version appearing on Chronicles of a Dive Bomber and Sto let odinochestva, Kuzma UO can be heard shouting "Blyad" in reverse at the beginning and says something else at the end.
+According to Letov, it was because Kuzma was taping and told Letov, who was the drummer in the session, to start and stop.
 Waugh was in the GrOb studio control room while Letov was in the recording space.

 The 1989 recording also appears on the 1990 Kommunizm compilation "Trinadtsat", in a backmasked version called "Manut" and in the instrumental version as "Vozdushnye rabochnie voiny".